Vision changes after a concussion: when contrast sensitivity tells you something

 The eye chart asks whether you can read the smallest line of black ink on white paper.
 It does not ask whether you can comfortably read black-grey text on a white screen for an hour, distinguish a face in evening light, or track a moving target without losing your place.
 Concussion can affect many of those abilities while leaving the chart-reading capability essentially untouched.
 A clean acuity result rules out the most catastrophic kinds of visual injury and rules in nothing else.
 The set of things it doesn't measure includes the set of things post-concussion vision symptoms most often live in.

 Two reviews are worth knowing about.
-Ciuffreda and colleagues looked back at clinical records of 220 patients with acquired brain injury — most of them mild TBI — and found that roughly 90% had at least one demonstrable oculomotor problem (accommodation, vergence, saccadic or pursuit movement, version control).
-Acuity-on-the-chart was not the abnormal finding in most cases (Ciuffreda et al., 2007).
-A few years later, a comprehensive review by Greenwald, Kapoor and Singh tracked the visual sequelae of TBI through the first year post-injury and documented the same pattern in the broader literature: subtle, functional visual changes that the standard exam does not register (Greenwald, Kapoor & Singh, 2012).
-The point isn't that your acute care was wrong; it's that the part of vision you're noticing is a different part from the one the chart was built to certify.
+Ciuffreda and colleagues looked back at clinical records of 220 patients with acquired brain injury — most of them with traumatic brain injury (160 of the 220), the remainder after stroke — and found that roughly 90% of the TBI group had at least one demonstrable oculomotor (eye-movement-control) problem: accommodation (focusing), vergence (aiming the two eyes together), and saccadic or pursuit eye-movement control.
+Acuity-on-the-chart was not the abnormal finding in most cases (Ciuffreda et al., 2007).1 A few years later, a comprehensive review by Greenwald, Kapoor and Singh tracked the visual sequelae of TBI through the first year post-injury and documented the same pattern in the broader literature: subtle, functional visual changes — spanning acuity, contrast sensitivity, oculomotor function, accommodation and visual field — that the standard exam does not register (Greenwald, Kapoor & Singh, 2012).2 The point isn't that your acute care was wrong; it's that the part of vision you're noticing is a different part from the one the chart was built to certify.

 What contrast sensitivity is, briefly